AmbireTech/adex-protocol/targetingAndBidding.md

 Another underlying problem is that campaigns with different `eventSubmission` `rateLimit.timeframe`  essentially have different earnings-over-time values of their impression. **To solve this, the AdView should sort by `price/max(1, seconds)`**.

 https://github.com/AdExNetwork/adex-adview-manager/issues/63

+### Bidding algorithm in practice

+As previously mentioned, the AdView always chooses the campaign that pays the highest.

+However, in practice most campaigns have frequency capping rules, which ensures they won't win the auction if they've won recently, which leads to proper ad rotation: every few minutes, a different ad is displayed.

+The "every few minutes" part comes from the "impression stickiness" rule, which is that a certain ad slot will only run one auction for a specific amount of time, and then stick with the result of that auction for this time.
+This solves a few problems: first, it ensures impressions are priced fairly even if the publisher page is often refreshed and second, load on the Market is reduced.

+Here's how these things interact: most campaigns will have frequency capping set to 15 minutes.
+This, combined with a stickiness of 2 minutes, means that no matter how many times an ad slot is refreshed, it will go through roughly 15/2 (rounded up to 8) campaigns for 15 minutes (assuming that many match this ad slot).

 ## Implementation in the Validator